rixsilverith/algorithm-benchmarks/README.md

 ## Overview

-For the empirical analysis and computational complexity estimation of the algorithms, the benchmarks keep track of the number of times the basic operation (BO) of the corresponding algorithm is performed over the given input.
+For the empirical analysis and computational time complexity estimation of the algorithms, the benchmarks keep track of the number of times the basic operation (BO) of the corresponding algorithm is performed over the given input.